0xSolace/plugin-discord/discord-activity/README.md

 This Discord Activity brings the power of ElizaOS AI assistants directly into Discord channels through an interactive, embedded experience.

-**Note**: The Discord Activity now uses the new ElizaOS Simple Messaging API for cleaner integration.
-To use it:

-1. **Rebuild ElizaOS** with the new Simple API (see `simple-api-guide.md`)
-2. **Start ElizaOS** with at least one agent
-3. **Run Discord Activity** - it will automatically use the Simple API

-If you're using an older version of ElizaOS without the Simple API, the Activity will show a connection error.
-See:
-- `simple-api-guide.md` - Setup instructions
-- `simple-api-debugging.md` - Troubleshooting timeouts and debugging

 ## Features

 - **AI Chat Interface**: Natural conversation with ElizaOS agents directly in Discord
 - **Voice Integration**: Join voice channels and interact with the AI through voice (in development)
 - **Context Awareness**: The AI understands the current channel, server, and user context
-- **Real-time Responses**: Streaming responses with typing indicators
+- **Real-time Responses**: Fast responses with clean UI
 - **Beautiful UI**: Discord-themed interface that feels native to the platform

 ## Prerequisites

 - Discord Application with Activities enabled
-- Node.js 18+ and npm/bun
+- Node.js 18+ and npm
-- ElizaOS instance running (for full integration)
+- ElizaOS instance running with the Sessions API

 ## Quick Start